SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 "You…"

-Applejack laid in silence staring at Fluttershy.
+Applejack sighed and laid in silence staring at Fluttershy.
 Why was she able to tell her crush she loved her while asleep but had so much trouble while she was awake?

 "Fluttershy?"